New blood at Slovenian central bank at moment of crisis

 The country of 2 million people, squeezed between Italy, Austria and new EU member Croatia, also has to recapitalise the three banks to the tune of 1 billion euros, taking the budget deficit to a yawning 7.9 percent of national output this year.

-The sale of Nova is part of a privatization drive aimed at easing the burden on the budget.
+The sale of Nova is part of a privatisation drive aimed at easing the burden on the budget.

 Slovenia bought some time in May with two sovereign bonds worth a total of $3.5 billion, but will have to tap markets again later this year or in the first quarter of 2014 before a 5-year 1.5 billion euro bond expires on April 2.